21 Tips from Parents to Protect Your Kids (2026)

-At a time when a lot of people are walking around with heads buried in their phones, we’re relieved to see so many of you mention teaching your kids situational awareness.
+At a time when a lot of people are walking around with heads buried in their phones, it's good to see so many parents making this a priority.
+Awareness is the first layer of any safety plan.

 – Anthony Y.